Asymptotic analysis of high order soliton for the Hirota equation

-In this section, we prepare to construct the exact high order soliton by Darboux transformation method.
-Last section we have derived the Hirota equation from AKNS hierarchy, the Darboux transformation for the AKNS system with $su(2)$ symmetry is well known in the literature \cite{GuHZ,Matveev-Salle}.
+In this subsection, we prepare to construct the exact high-order soliton by Darboux transformation method.
+Last subsection we have derived the Hirota equation from AKNS hierarchy, the Darboux transformation for the AKNS system with $su(2)$ symmetry is well known in the literature \cite{GuHZ,Matveev-Salle}.
 The multi-fold Darboux matrix in the frame of loop group, the spectral parameters are different, was given in reference \cite{TerngU-00}.
-For the general high order case, the Darboux matrix was given in the literature \cite{Ling-2012-PRE,Peter-Duke-2019} with the following theorem: \begin{theorem} Suppose we have a smooth solution ${q}\in L^{\infty}(\mathbb{R}^2)\cup C^{\infty}(\mathbb{R}^2)$, and the matrix solution $\Phi(\lambda;x,t)$ is holomorphic in the whole complex plane $\mathbb{C}$, the Darboux transformation
+For the general high-order case, the Darboux matrix was given in the literature \cite{Ling-2012-PRE,Peter-Duke-2019} with the following theorem: \begin{theorem} Suppose we have a smooth solution ${q}\in L^{\infty}(\mathbb{R}^2)\cup C^{\infty}(\mathbb{R}^2)$, and the matrix solution $\Phi(\lambda;x,t)$ is holomorphic in the whole complex plane $\mathbb{C}$, the Darboux transformation

 where

 and $\Phi_i^{[k]}=\frac{1}{k!}\left(\frac{\rm d}{{\rm d}\lambda}\right)^{k}\Phi_i(\lambda)|_{\lambda=\lambda_i}$, $\Phi_i(\lambda_i)$ belongs to the one dimension linear space: and converts the Lax pair \eqref{eq:akns} and \eqref{eq:hirota-lax-t} into a new one by replacing the potential functions